MicrosoftDocs/Azure-RMSDocs/mip/develop/quick-file-set-get-label-cpp.md

      ![Visual Studio add class](media/quick-file-set-get-label-cpp/word-sensitivity-label-general.png)

 > [!NOTE]
-> If you're not signed in to Office with an account from the tenant where the sensitivity labels are configured, you may be prompted to sign-in before you can open the labelled document.
-If you are signed in, be sure to use an access token generated for the same Azure AD tenant for which you are signed in to.
+> If you're not signed in to Office with an account from the Azure Active Directory (AD) tenant where the access token was obtained sensitivity labels are configured, you may be prompted to sign-in before you can open the labelled document.
+If you are signed in, be sure to also generate the access token for the same Azure AD tenant for which you are signed in to.